Secrets#

 Overview#

-Secrets are organization-level objects that contain environment variables and files.
+Secrets are organization-level or project-level objects that contain environment variables and files.
 The contents of secrets can be accessed in jobs that are part of blocks or pipelines to which they have been connected.

 Using secrets in jobs#